RobertPJacobs/getting-and-cleaning-data-project/CodeBook.md

   * FrequencyBodyGyroscopeStandardDevX
   * FrequencyBodyGyroscopeStandardDevY
   * FrequencyBodyGyroscopeStandardDevZ
-* Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration:
+* Average and standard deviation of the frequency components of the frequency-domain magnitude of body acceleration:
   * FrequencyBodyAccelerometerMagnitudeMean
   * FrequencyBodyAccelerometerMagnitudeStandardDev
-  * MISSING
-* Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+* Average and standard deviation of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
   * FrequencyBodyAccelerometerJerkMagnitudeMean
   * FrequencyBodyAccelerometerJerkMagnitudeStandardDev
-  * MISSING
-* Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity:
+* Average and standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity:
   * FrequencyBodyGyroscopeMagnitudeMean
   * FrequencyBodyGyroscopeMagnitudeStandardDev
-  * MISSING
-* Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+* Average and standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
   * FrequencyBodyGyroscopeJerkMagnitudeMean
   * FrequencyBodyGyroscopeJerkMagnitudeStandardDev
-  * MISSING

 ## Transformations